Harmen1969/SignalR-Postgresql-/README.md

 # Npgsql
-The Npgsql NET data provider for PostgreSQL is not included in this repo. execute <b>Install-Package Npgsql</b> in the Package Manager Console.
+The Npgsql NET data provider for PostgreSQL is not included in this repo.
+Execute <b>Install-Package Npgsql</b> in the Package Manager Console.